-Behind the Waves for viola and string orchestra, Gegen.Stand for accordion and orchestra, Namah for string orchestra and woodblock, and Wie der Wind in den Dünen for string orchestra are marked by extreme emotional depth and colourful orchestration, and belong to Machajdík's most frequently programmed orchestral works.
+Machajdík's viola concerto Behind the Waves, the accordion concerto Gegen.Stand, Namah for string orchestra and woodblock, and Wie der Wind in den Dünen for string orchestra are marked by extreme emotional depth and colourful orchestration, and belong to Machajdík's most frequently programmed orchestral works.

 Peter Machajdik's vocal music includes Błogosławieni for mezzo-soprano, violin and string orchestra (Izabela Kopeć and the Lublin Philharmonic), choral works Domine (AVE Chamber Choir), Kyrie (Volda Vocale) and Dotyki (Warsaw Choir), works for solo voice, including Haiku for soprano, clarinet and piano (Nao Higano, Martin Adámek, Zuzana Biščáková), Halleluya for soprano and viola, Vita Eterna for soprano, mixed choir, flute, violin and piano, and Ave verum for soprano and piano (or harp).

 Current projects include Chorale for two harps and string orchestra to be premiered by Jana Boušková, Katarina Turnerova and the Slovak Chamber Orchestra in the framework of the Bratislava Music Festival in October 2022, a harp duet for the British Duo Novus, a piece for The Vesta Trio, a sonata for German harpist Antje Gräupner's trio, a duet for Ivan Palovič (viola) and Jordana Palovičová (piano), a concerto for solo viola and strings, commissioned by Sasha Mirković and his Ensemble Metamorphosis, an ensemble work for Kwartludium, a piano quintet for pianist Xenia Jarova & Mucha Quartet, an octet for the Slovak ensemble SO36, and a saxophone quartet for the Scotland-based Sax Ecosse.

 Once one of the central figures in the avant-garde and contemporary music scene in former Czechoslovakia for over 30 years, Machajdík has been awarded a 1988 Luigi Russolo Composition Prize, a 2011 International Visegrad Fund individual artist grant, and the Jan Levoslav Bella Composition Prize for his string quartets.
 In the 1990s, he carried out studies in master classes and workshops with Vinko Globokar, Dick Raaijmakers, Clarence Barlow, Konrad Boehmer and Victor Wentink.
 He was awarded a Fellow of the DAAD Artist-in-Berlin Program in 1992, and was the recipient of the 2016, 2018 and 2020 Slovak Arts Council Fellowships.
 His catalogue of chamber and orchestral music, choral and theatrical works, continues to expand through his steady stream of commissions and collaborations.